semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 * Semgrep Assistant logs and stores the GPT prompts and responses for the sake of performance evaluation, which include source code snippets.
 * Semgrep Assistant sends relevant lines of code to OpenAI's API, where currently, the "relevant lines of code" means lines that are part of the Semgrep finding, plus 10 lines of context on each side.
 Semgrep, Inc. is likely to expand this, potentially to the entire file, as we learn how to pass more useful context.
 * Semgrep stores and retains these code snippets for up to 6 months.
 Semgrep, Inc. will update you with at least a 30-day notice if we make any changes to the retention policy.
 * Semgrep, Inc. is a paying customer of OpenAI and has a Data Protection Agreement signed with them (provided upon request by [contacting support](/docs/support).
-The code snippets we upload are be persisted by OpenAI temporarily, following their data usage policies at [Open AI API data Usage Policies](https://openai.com/policies/api-data-usage-policies).
+The code snippets we upload are persisted by OpenAI temporarily, following their data usage policies at [Open AI API data Usage Policies](https://openai.com/policies/api-data-usage-policies).
 * Semgrep, Inc. takes the following steps to protect data that is processed by AI since Assistant requires the sharing of code snippets with a third party:
   * Semgrep shares code snippets with OpenAI without identifying the customer or repository name.
   * Semgrep only shares the code necessary to enlist the help of GPT in automating the resolution of each specific alert.